Mohammedvaraliya/AutomaPy/README.md

 print(dfa.decimalNumberDivisibleByTwo("101")) # Decimal number of "10" is 5

 ```

+The code creates a DFA that recognizes decimal numbers divisible by 2 using the AutomaPy package.
+The DFA has two states `("A" and "B")` and transitions based on input symbols `"0"` and `"1"`.
+The `decimalNumberDivisibleByTwo` method simulates the DFA on a decimal number represented as a string and returns `True` if the DFA reaches a final state after consuming the entire string, indicating that the number is divisible by 2.
+The method is called with three different input strings and returns `True` for the first two and `False` for the last one, based on whether the input string represents a decimal number that is divisible by 2 or not.

 #### Design a program for creating a machine which accepts string having equal no. of 1’s and 0’s.

 ```py